VA Loan Benefits

 There was a time when the VA restricted the amount of money that could be loaned out on each loan.
 However, that restriction was removed in the year 2019 with the Blue Water Navy Vietnam Veterans Act.

-The only limit will be the previously mentioned debt-to-income ratios and the residual income test.
+The only loan limit will be the previously mentioned debt-to-income ratios and the residual income test.

-VA Will Allow Purchase of a Condo Unit
+VA Will Allow the Purchase of a Condo Unit

 The VA Home loan can be used to purchase an existing single-family home or a new construction home.
-Keep in mind that in order to purchase a new construction home, the VA builder MUST have a VA Builder ID.
+If you want to purchase a new construction home, the builder MUST have a VA Builder ID.

 Also, the VA will allow the purchase of a condo unit.

-The Department of Veterans Affairs has a listing of condo projects that are currently approved for VA financing.
+The VA has a listing of condo projects that are currently approved.
 You can use their website to see if a condo you are considering is on their list.

-If the condo project you are considering is not on the VA approved list, it will be extremely difficult to qualify for VA financing.
+If the condo project you are considering is not on the approved list, it will be extremely difficult to qualify for financing.

-The VA wants each qualifying veteran to have an adequate home to live in when using the VA mortgage.
-For this reason, each home that is approved for VA lending must pass certain requirements.
+The VA wants each qualifying veteran to have an adequate home to live in when using this program.
+For this reason, each home must pass must pass certain qualifications.

 The majority of the VA property requirements deal with items such as the electrical, plumbing, and heating systems as well as the condition of the roof, foundation, and access to clean water.